Crazy quilt stitch along Tumbling Block 18

 You can download the patterns for the three diamonds that make up the block.
 Here is light tone diamond, the mid tone diamond, and the dark tone diamond.

 Just to remind you that the pdfs have NO seam allowances but are to scale.
 Set your printer to print to the actual size.
 Do NOT use the ‘fit to page’ option as it will reduce the diamonds by half an inch or so.
 When you print them out, they should have 6-inch sides.
-I advise you to use Adobe Acrobat™ as a PDF reader (it’s free).
+So I advise you to use Adobe Acrobat™ as a PDF reader (it’s free).

 When embellishing, feel free to follow what I have done, OR adapt my ideas to your liking.
 Embellish the blocks as you see fit and have fun and there are no rules in Crazy Quilting!